Aleuroglyphus ovatus: Description

 Aleuroglyphus ovatus has a stout and pearly white body with red-brown legs (thus the common names) and chelicerae.
 It is sparsely covered in setae, of which the only long ones are located in a thin train at the posterior of the body.
 At the anterior end of the body are two pairs of setae, ve and vi, which are nearly level with each other.
 Posterior to these are the inner and outer proximal setae, with the inner pair being much shorter than the outer pair.
 The tarsi of females end in simple claws, like other acarids.

 Life cycle

 At a temperature of 25 °C and a relative humidity of 75%, the entire life cycle of A. ovatus takes approximately 16 days and 10 hours on average.
 It consists of five stages: egg (80 hours), larva (77 hours), protonymph (115 hours), tritonymph (122 hours) and adult.
-There is also a quiescent period of approximately 24 hours in between the larval, nymphal and adult stages.
+There is also a quiescent period of approximately 24 hours between the larval, nymphal and adult stages.

 Adults mate multiple times with each mating lasting 2–4 minutes.
 Females start laying eggs 1–3 days after the initial mating and continue for a period of 4–6 days.
 In her lifetime, a female will lay anywhere from 33 to 78 eggs.

 As temperature increases, developmental time, longevity and oviposition period of A. ovatus decrease.
 Number of eggs laid per day, total eggs laid in a female's lifetime and population growth rate peak at 28 °C.